mattiverson/PointsOnSphere/README.md

 IntegralM takes 522ms to complete the stress tests, and its relative error is at least on par with IntegralA in every test, on the order of 0.01%.
 For most of the simpler tests, IntegralM achieves accuracy near the double-precision limit, roughly 0.000000000000001%.

 The full results can be seen in output.txt.

+## Getting started

+After cloning the repo, compile `sphere_points_main.cc` with your compiler of choice and execute it.